 Dr Dapeng Wang

-I am currently working as a Senior Bioinformatics Research Officer in LeedsOmics at the University of Leeds.
-In brief, I received a bachelor degree in mathematics from Shandong University (Jul.
-2006) and obtained a PhD degree in bioinformatics from Beijing Institute of Genomics of the Chinese Academy of Sciences (Jul.
+I received a bachelor’s degree in mathematics from the Shandong University (Jul.
+2006) and obtained a PhD degree in bioinformatics from the Beijing Institute of Genomics of the Chinese Academy of Sciences (Jul.
 2011).
-I continued to conduct research at the same institute after my graduation (2011-2014) and afterwards moved to the UK to work in Cancer Institute at University College London (Mar.
+After my graduation, I continued to conduct research at the same institute (Jul.
+2011- Feb.
+2014) and afterwards moved to the UK to work in the Cancer Institute at the University College London (Mar.
 2014-Jan.
-2016) and Department of Plant Sciences at University of Oxford (Feb.
+2016) and the Department of Plant Sciences at the University of Oxford (Feb.
 2016-Jan.
 2018).

 I am a trained and experienced Bioinformatician and have spent over 10 years in the research projects of genomics and bioinformatics in the UK and China, possessing profound knowledge of genome biology and masters a rich set of bioinformatics skills in the processing of large-scale biological data.
 I am very familiar with the popular molecular quantification technologies including array and sequencing as well as the state-of-the-art toolkits where I have been developing a number of high-standard and advanced Next-Generation-Sequencing pipelines or workflows for exome-Seq, RNA-Seq, RAD-Seq, ChIP-Seq, single cell analysis, BS-Seq and Ribo-Seq.
 In addition, I have established a bunch of useful LAMP databases and webservers as a series of successful applications of computer techniques in contemporary computational biology studies, which integrate a huge number of genomes covering all major life forms in our planet and classified them in a well-characterized taxonomical system, leading to some of the solid foundations and innovative hypotheses for exploring genome architecture evolution from both two dimensional and three dimensional points of view.